matthew-dg/2024-DissProject-Archive/timelog.md

 ### 8 October 2023
 * *2.5 hours* Working on marrying the sign up page with the database, still not working

+## Week 4

+### 9 October 2023
+* *1 hour* Done more on figuring out how the forms work with the mvu, still not working

+### 11 October 2023
+* *2 hour* Still working on the above, almost there, just need to figure out how to send the form data to the database